 Birthmark Removal Overview

 The variety of pigmented and vascular birthmarks is extensive.
 They can come in a variety of assorted colors, from black to brown, red, purple, blue, and tan.
-There are birthmarks that fade over time, with cute nicknames like port wine stains, stork bites, angel kisses, strawberry marks, and café au lait spots—and others that darken over time, with less adorable names like salmon patches or Mongolian spots.
+Some birthmarks fade over time, with cute nicknames like port wine stains, stork bites, angel kisses, strawberry marks, and café au lait spots—and others that darken over time, with less adorable names like salmon patches or Mongolian spots.
 Another type of birthmark can stretch to worrisome proportions that can become quite disfiguring, like facial hemangiomas, and those that can cause skin cancers or melanoma, and other health issues.

 Removal of a birthmark for cosmetic reasons can be an important surgery for many people, whether it’s a cancerous mole or common types of harmless but unattractive spots.
 Thanks to developments in laser technology and other treatment options, it is now more achievable than ever before to have all kinds of birthmarks reduced in appearance or completely and permanently removed.

 In this introduction into birthmark removal surgeries, you’ll learn more about different types of moles and birthmarks, and how they can be treated using state-of-the-art removal techniques.
-We’ll also give you the pros and cons of each form of surgery, and everything else you’ll need to know to plan your own removal procedure.
+We’ll also give you the pros and cons of each form of surgery, and everything else you’ll need to know to plan your removal procedure.

 What Types of Birthmark Removal Procedures Are There?

 The procedures used to treat birthmarks will depend on the type of birthmark you have, and where it’s located.
-Laser resurfacing using either an ablative or non-ablative laser tool is suitable for both vascular birthmarks like port wine stains and salmon patches, and for pigmented birthmarks like moles, cafe au lait marks, and Mongolian spots.
+Laser resurfacing using either an ablative or non-ablative laser tool is suitable for both vascular birthmarks like port wine stains and salmon patches, and pigmented birthmarks like moles, cafe au lait marks, and Mongolian spots.
 Another birthmark removal technique called light therapy uses intense pulsed light therapy (IPL) to remove vascular birthmarks or flat, pigmented birthmarks.